EsteemedIO/styleguide.esteemed.io/grammar-and-mechanics.md

 Capitalize the names of websites and web publications.
 Don’t italicize.

 Avoid spelling out URLs, but when you need to, leave off the http://www.

-#### Writing about Esteemed

-Our company's legal entity name is "The Rocket Science Group, LLC."
-Our trade name is "Esteemed."
-Use "The Rocket Science Group, LLC" only when writing legal documents or contracts.
-Otherwise, use "Esteemed."

-Refer to Esteemed as “we,” not “it.”

-Capitalize branded terms, like Esteemed Presents.
-We also capitalize pricing plan names (Premium, Standard, Essentials, and Free) to distinguish them from generic use of those adjectives.

-Don’t capitalize descriptive product or feature names, like email or landing pages.

-* Mandrill
-* templates
-* Esteemed’s mobile app
-* Essentials plan

 #### Writing about other companies